 2017 was a Brilliant year for fall colors

-Did you notice the vibrancy of the fall colors in 2017?
-It was not just your imagination, they were the most brilliant we've had in Utah for many years!
+Did you notice the vibrancy of the fall colors in 2017 versus 2018?
+It was not just your imagination, in 2017, they were the most brilliant we've had in Utah for many years!
 Many factors played into making them so beautiful in 2017 and less vibrant in 2018:

 1. A wet spring